 Other opportunities for M.A. candidates

-The Tashjian Study Fellowship provides support for a student who has demonstrated interest in either Anglo-Saxon studies or manuscript research and who is enrolled in the M.A. program.
+The Tashjian Study Fellowship provides support for a student who has demonstrated interest in either early England or manuscript research and who is enrolled in the M.A. program.

 The Western Michigan University-NUI, Galway Conference Exchange Grant in medieval studies provides support for a student enrolled in the master's program in medieval studies to present a 20-minute paper at Imbas, an interdisciplinary conference for graduate student scholars hosted annually by the National University of Ireland, Galway.